 Visitors are important to critical care patients.
 Visitors can lift spirits and bring comfort.
 It can also help the visitors to understand their loved one better.
-When you arrive to the critical care unit, your loved ones will be asked to wait in the lobby while we begin caring for you.
+When you arrive to the critical care unit, your loved ones will be asked to wait in the lobby while be begin caring for you.
 We will welcome them to your bedside as soon as possible.

 Critical care patients tire easily.
-We ask that visitors to this unit keep their visits brief and limit the number of visitors in accordance with current visitor policies.
+We ask that visitors to this unit keep their visits brief, and limit the amount of visitors to 2 at a time.
 If you need important or personal care during their visit, the nursing staff may ask your visitors to step briefly into the lobby.